 Milan: They adore you no matter what you do.

-Jim: Yeah, right.
-(Laughter)
+Jim: Yeah, right. (laughs)

-Kay: Right and so, for the vacillator parent, the 2’s and the teens are really hard, because that’s when a child says, “No, I don’t like you.
-I don’t want to do what you say.”
-And the vacillator often takes this as rejection and so, the vacillator parent is sort of in and out.
-They are preoccupied often, so they can be great parents when they’re really truly, fully present.
-But there’s many times, too, where they’re preoccupied.
-They’re mulling something over and they’re not present for their kids.
+Kay: Right.
+And so, for the Vacillator parent, the twos and the teens are really hard, because that’s when a child says, “No,” “I don’t like you,” “I don’t wanna do what you say,” and the Vacillator often takes this as rejection, and so the Vacillator parent is sort of in and out.
+They are preoccupied often, so they can be great parents when they’re really, truly, fully present, but there’s many times, too, where they’re preoccupied, they’re mulling something over, and they’re not present for their kids.

 Jim: So, it sounds like they’re either hot or cold.

-Kay: Yeah, they’re in; they’re out.
-They’re hot; they’re cold.
+Kay: Yeah.
+They’re in, they’re out.
+They’re hot, they’re cold.

-Jim: I jumped immediately to Little League.
+Jim: I jus- I jumped immediately to Little League.

 Kay: Oh, yeah.

 Jim: I mean how, how many Vacillator parents are there in Little League?